Core Leadership California for Educators

 - Identity exploration is at the heart of authentic leadership development.

-- The “brave space” required for this work is learner-centered, experiential, and grounded in mindfulness and social-emotional practices.
+- The “brave space” required for this work is learner-centered, experiential, and grounded in mindfulness and habitual prosocial emotional responsiveness.

-We built CLCA-Ed for experienced practitioners because we know that real change begins on the inside, and authentic growth requires access to a diverse and supportive network of allies.
-CLCA-Ed is designed such that our curated group of participants can explore their own identities, rest and reflect, and collaborate with peers to envision and develop curricula for truly practicable 90-minute student leadership workshops.
+We built CLCA-Ed for adults because we know that real change begins on the inside, and authentic growth requires access to a diverse and supportive network of allies.
+CLCA-Ed is designed such that our curated group of participants can explore their own identities, develop their inner capacities and skills as leaders, rest, and reflect.

 Where does CLCA-Ed take place?